 Precautionary saving In order to understand the source of responses I turn next to other information observable on tax returns.
 Another potential explanation for the drop in wealth can be the presence of a strong precautionary motive.
 The idea is that individuals do not have a desire to hold on to wealth by itself and they do not have a strong desire to leave a bequest, but rather they save to insure themselves against adverse income realizations or consequences of health shocks.
-It is by now well established that precautionary motive works fairly well as an explanation of wealth holding for most of the population [Hubbard et al., 1995; Dynan et al., 2002; Scholz et al., 2006].
-This model does not explain well, however, the upper tail of the wealth distribution [Scholz et al., 2006; De Nardi, 2004].
+It is by now well established that precautionary motive works fairly well as an explanation of wealth holding for most of the population (see for example Hubbard et al., 1995; Dynan et al., 2002; Scholz et al., 2006).
+Some authors observed, however, that this model does not appear to be explaining well the upper tail of the wealth distribution (Scholz et al., 2006; De Nardi, 2004).31

-Top wealth-holders leave behind fortunes that could not have been consumed in a realistic lifetime and with realistic consumption patterns [Carroll, 2000].
+Top wealth-holders leave behind fortunes that could not have been consumed in a realistic lifetime and with realistic consumption patterns (Carroll, 2000).
 Still, for the sake of argument, suppose that wealth holdings of the rich considered here were in fact driven by precautionary motivations with no independent bequest or wealth motivations.
 A drop in wealth following the onset of a terminal illness could then correspond to a number of effects.
 It could reflect medical expenses or it could reflect lost income.
 As discussed above these possibilities have little support in the data.
-Second, it could reflect a reallocation of consumption in response to an increase in the effective discount rate occurring when mortality risk rises.
-While it may not be easily dismissed using this data, it is hard to believe that people go on spending binges on their deathbeds.
-As will be discussed in a little bit more detail below, one prediction of such a behavior should be an increase in "consumption" goods observed on the estate tax return (such as funeral spending) and also an increase in debts.
-Previewing this discussion, there is no support in the data for either.
+Second, it could reflect a reallocation of con-